 With the purpose of harmonization for verification of environmental information (EPDs type III) in the construction sector, the ECO Platform was developed.
 This EPD system is valid across Europe for this sector.
 This platform is an international Non-Profit Association whose main goal is to act as an umbrella organization for EPD Programme Operators in Europe that harmonizes European EPD Programs.
 Currently, the more important program operators in Europe support the ECO platform.
 The ECO Platform issues ECO Platform EPDs (ECO EPDs).
 An ECO EPD allows for recognition across Europe and can be used not only in the European market but also in international markets.

 Ecomatters has a long track record of supporting companies in making EPDs.
-We have a solid relationship with many program operators in Europe.
-We have specific expertise with the ECO Platform and are here to support you in completing the EPDs you need.
+Our partner relationships with many reviewers and program operators ensure the LCA is correctly verified and effectively published on the appropriate EPD platforms.
+We have specific expertise with the ECO Platform and the “Nationale Milieu Database” for the Netherlands and are here to support you in completing the EPDs you need.
 Our flexible team can advise and guide you through the process of doing an EPD and take all steps and activities off your hands.
 Get in contact with us for more information.

 Ecomatters performed the Product Environmental Footprint (PEF) screening study on decorative paints…